momiji15/apptomap/R Ready to Map/Misc/Troubleshooting.md

 ### 4. Paste the code into your e-mail and then you're read to go!
 It should look like this!

-By doing this, I or your friends will be able to run your code on our machines!
+By doing this we will be able to run your code on our machines and see what's going on!
 ![](images/reprex2.JPG)